gobboph/gobboph.github.io/content/taxi_rides.md

 **trip value = (total fare) / (time waited + trip duration)**

-and plotted it against hour of the day and day of the month (in red weekends and holidays).
+and plotted it against hour of the day and day of the month (weekends and holidays and holidays in red).

 <center><img src="../../images/taxi_2013/valueperhour_jan2013.png" alt="value per hour" style="width: 800px;"/></center>